Skip to content

 • International flights, visa fees, travel insurance, personal expenses such as souvenirs, alcoholic beverages, additional snacks, telephone calls, and laundry services are typically not included in the package and are the responsibility of the traveler.

-27. What accommodations options and meals are offered on the Uganda Safari?
+27. What accommodation options and meals are offered on the Uganda Safari?

 • Accommodation options range from luxury lodges and tented camps to mid-range lodges and budget campsites.
 Many parks offer a variety of choices to suit different budgets.